Emotional development in autistic children and teenagers

 - Social stories and comic strip conversations are ways of explaining social situations to autistic children.
 A story or comic strip that incorporates feelings might be useful for your child.

-Autistic pre-teens and teenagers might know the words for emotions but still have trouble recognising them in themselves and others, particularly when they’re upset.
+If your child is older, they might know the words for emotions but still have trouble recognising them in themselves and others.
 They might also have difficulty recognising other people’s facial expressions, tone of voice or body language.

-- Point out your autistic child’s emotions.
-Start with emotions like happiness, fear and anger, and then move on to more complicated emotions like jealousy, frustration or embarrassment.
-For example, ‘I can see that you’re frustrated.
+- Talk with your child about the emotions they might be experiencing.
+Start with emotions like happiness, fear and anger, and then move on to complex emotions like jealousy, frustration or embarrassment.
+For example, ‘You’re yelling at your guitar, and you seem frustrated.
 Are you having trouble with that guitar chord?’

 - Encourage your child to describe sensations in their body.
-For example, if your child seems worried, you could suggest that it feels like a ‘blender in their stomach’.
-Or you could point out how their heart beats faster when they’re feeling scared.
+For example, if your child seems worried, you could ask what their tummy feels like or whether their heart is beating faster.

 - Point out emotions in characters in movies.
 For example, you could watch Inside Out together and talk about how the characters’ behaviour shows what they’re feeling.